zgsxwsdxg/Mxnet_Tutorial/README.md

         * `To view only the results, run the 'xxx.html' file with 'Chrome' or 'Explorer'`

     * [***mxnet with tensorboard Only available on Linux***](https://github.com/JONGGON/Mxnet_Tutorial/tree/master/visualization/Convolutional%20Neural%20Networks%20with%20SoftmaxOutput-tensorboard)

         ```python
         pip install tensorboard
         ```
+        ```python
+        '''Issue'''

+        The 80th line of the tensorboard file in the path '/ home / jg / anaconda2 / bin' should be modified as shown below.

+        for mod in package_path:
+            module_space = mod + '/tensorboard/tensorboard' + '.runfiles'
+            if os.path.isdir(module_space):
+                return module_space
+        ```

+        * If you want to see the results immediately, `Write the following script in the terminal window` where the event file exists.

+            * `tensorboard --logdir=tensorboard --logdir=./ --port=6006`

 * ### ***Neural Networks Applications***
     * [***Predicting lotto numbers in regression analysis using mxnet***](https://github.com/JONGGON/Mxnet_Tutorial/tree/master/applications/Predicting%20lotto%20numbers%20in%20regression%20analysis%20using%20mxnet)